msolorio/project-ideas/readme.md

 - an app that works with google maps to log favorite locations
 - a content management system
 - a favorite quotes app
-	- store favorite quotes by author
+  - entering of quotes
-	- allow random display of a quote
+  - random display of a quote
-	- allow search by author
-	- allow search by keyword
+  - search by author, keyword, category

 ## Toolkit
 <br/>Server Side: Node, Express, Mongoose, MongoDB